yu-edwin/SmartFit/docs/Sprint4.md

 3. Product owner feedback
 4. Merge conflicts (minor) and confusing swift unit testing
 5. Faster completion of CI/CD pipeline and unit testing

 ## Section 8: Working MVP Deliverable (10 points)

+**Acceptance Criteria Met for Sprint 4**
+1. Acceptance Criteria: Wardrobe UI looks polished for ALL apple mobile devices
+2. Acceptance Criteria: Error in adding items to wardrobe, generating image, editing clothing item card, and login now displays proper error messages for the user
+3. Acceptance Criteria: Camera tab UI looks more polished such that the navigation bar on the bottom is visible when user is on the camera tab.
+4. Acceptance Criteria: UI for wardrobe tab looks polished when in both light mode and dark mode.
+User is able to make out all information visually in both settings.
+5. Acceptance Criteria: Users are able to press the delete button of a clothing item card and it will delete it from their virtual wardrobe along with deleting that clothing item info in the database.

 **Appetize**
 [SmartFit Application] (https://appetize.io/app/b_dvvsesm4bgqbi6olyut4cno4w4)
 **Testflight**